How to become a Doctor of Osteopathic Medicine

 - Build meaningful relationships with patients and medical staff

-Before you pursue your own medical career, you will need to answer, “Why become a doctor?”, for yourself.
+Before you pursue a medical career, you will need to answer, “Why do I want to become a doctor?”, for yourself.

 Before gaining admission to a D.O. program, you will most likely need: